Atlanta Gladiators: Rebranding as Atlanta Gladiators

 Following the 2014–15 season, the Gladiators became the affiliate of the Boston Bruins and their AHL affiliate, the Providence Bruins.
 On September 9, 2015, the Gladiators organization announced that they would be known as the Atlanta Gladiators to expand their brand to include the entire Atlanta metropolitan area.
 As part of the name change, the Gladiators updated their “primary” and “wordmark” logos to reflect the Atlanta designation.
 The rest of the Gladiators logos remained the same, as did the team colors.

 After two seasons as head coach, Andy Brandt left to take the associate coaching position with St. Norbert College in 2017.
 The Gladiators would then hire two-time Kelly Cup winning coach Chuck Weber as his replacement.

 During the 2017–18 season, the franchise was purchased by Virginia-based ownership group called Danor Vienna LLC, headed by real estate developer P. Daniel Orlich.
 Head coach Weber left after one season to take an assistant coaching position with Rensselaer Polytechnic Institute (RPI) NCAA Div.
 I men's team in order to be closer to home.
 Jeff Pyle was then brought back as head coach and general manager after leaving for the AHL in 2011.

 In 2019, the Gladiators updated their primary colors from garnet and black to navy blue and gold.

 On October 1, 2020, due to the COVID-19 pandemic the Gladiators enacted the ECHL's COVID-19 voluntary suspension policy and opted out of playing in the 2020–21 season.
 The team announced they would return to play in the 2021–22 season.

 Prior to the start of the 2022–23 season on October 19, 2022, ownership of the team was transferred to ATL Hockey Group, LLC, led by businessman Alex Campbell with former NHL player and NHL on TNT commentator Anson Carter holding a minority stake.
 On November 7, 2022, the Gladiators unveiled plans to take on the identity of the former Atlanta Thrashers for a single game on December 16 against the Greenville Swamp Rabbits.

+On June 6, 2023, the Gladiators announced former team captain Derek Nesbitt as the sixth head coach in team history.
+Jeff Pyle, who had served as the team's head coach for the previous four seasons, was promoted to Director of Hockey Operations for the club.

+On May 7, 2025, the Gladiators announced assistant coach Matt Ginn as the seventh head coach in team history, as well as Director of Hockey Operations for the club.
+Derek Nesbitt, who had served as the team's head coach for the previous two seasons, was promoted to Director of Community Engagement for the club.